boz3r/boz3r/README.md

 </p>

 <p align="center">
-    I want to become a Malware Analyst because i like to research and learn about malware, But hate to Reverse Engineer.
+   <p> I want to become a Malware Analyst because i like to research and learn about malware, But hate to Reverse Engineer. </p>
-    I want to become a DDoS pentester because i like how art and creative it is, But hate Web Development.
+   <p> I want to become a DDoS pentester because i like how art and creative it is, But hate Web Development. </p>
-    Now i'm so Confused, What i'm gonna be.
+   <p> Now i'm so Confused, What i'm gonna be. </p>
 </p>

 <p align="center">